cerebralatlas/i18n-flow/README.md

 - **RESTful API**: Well-documented API for integration with your systems
 - **User Authentication**: Secure JWT-based authentication system
 - **Responsive UI**: Modern admin dashboard built with React and Ant Design
+- **CLI Integration**: Command-line tool for seamless integration with your development workflow

+## 📦 Components

+i18n-flow consists of three main components:

+1. **Admin Backend**: Go-based API server that manages all i18n data and provides RESTful endpoints
+2. **Admin Frontend**: React-based dashboard for visual management of translation projects
+3. **CLI Tool**: Command-line interface for developers to sync translations with their codebase

 ## 🚀 Getting Started